-Students must pass the theoretical (including the Math Competency Test) and clinical component for each clinical nursing course.
+Students must pass the theoretical and clinical component, including math competency, for each clinical nursing course.
 Faculty reserve the right to dismiss, from the Nursing Program, any student who gives evidence of being unable to carry out the responsibilities of the program.